 As discussed above, oestrogen appears to improve the function of serotonin and noradrenalin and, through this mechanism, improve mood; however, the risks and benefits of using HRT need careful consideration.
 For natural ways to improve your mood read this report.

 Preventing associated increased risk of heart disease and stroke

 Deaths related to disorders of the circulatory system have shown a steady decline since the 1970s, and particularly over the last decade; however, circulatory disorders remain the leading cause of death in women after the menopause.

 Although oestrogen is known to reduce coronary heart disease and stroke in postmenopausal women, studies demonstrate that long-term use of HRT, or oestrogen replacement, can increase the incidence of breast cancer, stroke and heart attacks, not reduce it, as was suggested back in the 1980s and 1990s.

 Apart from eating more fruit and vegetables, upping your intake of omega-3s from fish, nuts and seeds, and increasing your intake of homocysteine-lowering B vitamins is essential for reducing risk.
 Stroke and heart attack risk is better predicted by homocysteine than by cholesterol, and better lowered with B vitamins than drugs.
-Exercise also helps reduce risk, as does increasing your intake of antioxidant nutrients.
+Exercise also helps reduce risk, as does increasing your intake of Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… nutrients.
 All these steps help to reduce oxidative stress, which is the process by which we age.
 See this report for more help on reducing your risk of heart disease.